Driving licence info

 • Arrive rested & on time

-• Less pressure: don’t tell everyone about the date
+• Less pressure: don’t tell everyone the date

 • Come alone – without a “fan club”